 Sube publishes a Spanish curriculum for preschool through 5th grade.
-I have been working with the Level A materials and I am so impressed!
-Sube is used by many schools and it has proved very easy to use with smaller groups and in an after-school setting.
-This is because Sube has great lesson plans and the materials can be used in a variety of ways.
+I have been working with the Level A materials, and I am so impressed!
+Sube has great lesson plans and teachers can use the materials in many ways.

-The Level A set has games, books, reproducible take-home books for kids, reproducible activity sheets, a CD of songs, a DVD and a lesson manual with detailed plans and the material you need for many activities.
-All of the lessons are carefully coordinated to provide the support and repetition children need to learn Spanish.
+The Level A set has games, books, reproducible take-home books for kids, reproducible activity sheets, a CD of songs, a DVD and a lesson manual with plans and the material.
+Moreover, all of the lessons provide the support and repetition children need to learn Spanish.

-– The lesson plans.
-There are specific suggestions on how to structure once-a-week or daily classes with options to ensure that material is re-entered.
-The structure provides for repetition with sufficient variation to keep the material interesting.
+Sube has specific suggestions on how to structure once-a-week or daily classes with options to ensure material is re-entered.
+The structure provides repetition with sufficient variation to keep the material interesting.

-– Bingo.
 The bingo game, with materials for four units, is more than traditional Bingo.
-It moves to using descriptions as clues so that kids are learning verbs and a wide range of vocabulary.
-As teachers, many of us use clues like this to make Bingo a higher-level game, but it is impossible to choose and reinforce the grammar and vocabulary systematically.
-Sube adds a deeper internal structure.
+It uses descriptions as clues so that kids are learning verbs and a wide range of vocabulary.
+I use clues like this to make Bingo a higher-level game, but it is impossible to choose and reinforce the grammar and vocabulary systematically.
 With Sube, kids are getting the most language learning possible out of the activities.

-– Effective scaffolding.
 Sube Spanish curriculum moves children from comprehension to production as they also acquire literacy skills.
-In many curricula, there is not enough support for the transition from comprehension to really using the language.
-Often, kids learn vocabulary and simple phrases, but the material is not integrated enough to achieve the competence they need to move to a higher level.
-Sube ensures that there is plenty of exposure to the language, lots of opportunity to practice, and a step-by-step progression that really moves kids ahead.
+In many curricula, there is not enough support for the transition from comprehension to producing the language.
+Often, kids learn vocabulary and simple phrases, but the material is not integrated enough to move them to a higher-level.
+Sube ensures there is plenty of exposure to the language, lots of opportunity to practice, and a step-by-step progression that really moves kids ahead.

-– Early-reader take home books.
 These reproducible books are great!
 Each book is really two books.
-The libro de trabajo (workbook) that goes with each take-home book has a single written exercise (for example, order a sentence, complete a sentence, answer a question) for each page of the book.
+The libro de trabajo (workbook) that goes with each take-home book has a single exercise for each page of the book.
+For example, order a sentence, complete a sentence, or answer a question.
 There is a picture to support the language in each of these exercises.
 This simple structure engages the children with the text and builds comprehension and production skills very effectively.
 Ingenious!
 These take-home books are a valuable component in Sube’s transition to Spanish literacy.

-– The whole is much more than the sum of its parts.
 Sube works because it is a coherent program.
-It is very carefully structured and the material is integrated to provide for true learning.
+It is carefully structured and the material is integrated to provide for true learning.
 The value lies in the coordination.
 Honestly, there is no way for teachers and parents to create the equivalent learning experience using disparate materials.

 Disclosure: The company sent me a copy of this product to be able to write the article.
 All of the ideas and opinions are my own.